Journaling for awareness and understanding is a tremendously useful tool to support personal growth and empowerment.

-- Become clear about what is truly important to you – in life generally, or in particular situations or relationships
+- Become clear about what is truly important to you.
+This applies to life generally, or in particular situations or relationships

 - Discover specific targets for change that will improve your quality of life or effectiveness

-- Gain relief from feelings and better understanding your feelings
+- Gain relief from feelings and better understand your feelings

 - Prepare how you want to handle a particular situation or relationship issue

 - Sort out confusing or conflicting feelings and experiences